 Eligibility and Admissions

 Students currently enrolled in graduate programs at the University of Washington campus with a minimum 3.0 GPA are welcome to apply.
 Students must be enrolled for the duration of the 2019-20 academic year.
-Note: Ph.D. students are welcome to complete the program during their second year.
+Note: Ph.D. students are welcome to complete the program over multiple years).
 Only UW graduate students are eligible to apply for this certificate.